 I mentioned earlier in the post about investigating the “Explorer Collection.”
 Well, buried amidst other redemptions is a subcategory “Golf” I figured it was mainly standard PGA tour events and free rounds at courses associated with Marriott properties.

 Then I saw it.
-The Masters One Day Program for 5250 points.
+The Masters One Day Program for 6700 points.
 If you’re a golf lover, going to the Masters, especially Thursday-Sunday, is a true bucket list item.
-At 5250 points this is a fantastic value.
+At 6700 points this isn’t as great as it was earlier this year ( 2019 ) at 5250, but 6700 is still pretty good value.
 In fact, resale sites typically sell tickets on the low end for $2500 a piece, and those don’t include Hospitality tent access.

 I was lucky enough to attend the Masters in 2018 with my dad for his 70th birthday.
 It’s one incredible experience that I thought was going to be once in a lifetime.
 With this development…we may have to go back!